 So here are a handful of once common cut-outs that remain affordable forty years later!
 This article will be published simultaneously with “on my first published price guide” and there will be some overlapping of text.

 The only Beatles albums that I ever saw find their way to the cut-out bins were their first and their last.
-And the only reasons copies of those titles were there was that both were counterfeits: literally millions of reproductions of both albums were pressed and distributed in the early ’70s.
-While the copies of LET IT BE are excellent and require a discerning eye, anyone can learn to spot the vast majority of INTRODUCING THE BEATLES, as they look like photocopies off the real thing.
+And the only reasons copies of those titles were there was that both were counterfeits—millions of reproductions of both albums were pressed and distributed in the early ’70s.
+Counterfeit copies of LET IT BE are excellent and require a discerning eye.

 The dawn of the Cut-Out Era

 After the American record industry stopped manufacturing albums in both mono and stereo in 1968, they had tens of millions of deleted records taking up valuable space.
 These were dumped into stores across the country for a fraction of their normal price—wholesaling for as little as 10¢ instead of the standard $1.35.
 As these units had already been written off of the companies’ taxes as a loss, anything they received for them was gravy.

 The stores in turn usually offered these (mostly but not exclusively) mono albums for 99¢, although I found stores like Woolworth’s and McCrory’s offering them for 3-for-$1!
 These were generally family-owned and operated franchises known as “5 and 10 stores” that had established bargain bins, something many retail outlets did not.
 Needless to say, these prices met with great success with customers.
 Beginning in 1968, my record collection expanded exponentially!

 The Umphred album guide was very different from every other record collectors price guide out there.